American Home Front

 Shortages were acute and often unpredictable as emphasis in production shifted from one weapon to another with the progress of war.

 To meet the emergency, many different ways of life were changed.
 The War Manpower Commission (this was its title) and its subsidiaries, imposed curbs on job shifting, and these were tied into the Selection Service System.
 From nineteen forty-two onward, America’s factories worked on day, night and graveyard shifts: 24 hours non-stop.
 The story of change in industrial factories explained to a civilian audience in 1944 that there was a lot to learn.

 In my forthcoming book, I will not only tell you about the so-called miracle of production, but the varied little things that kept people from going cuckoo.
 (Have you ever worked on overtime for some period of time?
 Working on a job to an excessive degree can drive you crazy.)

 More than 22 billion dollars alone were expended for expansion of industrial facilities—of this total about eight billion were privately owned with the remaining larger sum coming from government expenditures.
-U.S workers’ hours rose from an average of 37.4 per week to 45.4, and even so, many worked longer hours in critical fields; weekly earnings naturally increased.
+U.S. workers’ hours rose from an average of 37.4 per week to 45.4, and even so, many worked longer hours in critical fields; weekly earnings naturally increased.

 Thousands trekked across the country; in fact, 15 million by wars end packed their bags and moved by crowded train, bus or car from places such as New York, Tennessee and little New England to coast cities, like San Diego or Seattle or Huntsville, Alabama, and newly formed strategic sites.
 Link to railroads at war.
 From the small to the big.
 Rain or shine, an estimated 30-40 million people left their homes and pre-war jobs and schools for work in unfamiliar states and cities and places.
 The theme of unity really was not enough.
 What gave the extra kick was how unity transcended.
 The end result? simple: an epic shift in world order.
 Yet, before reaching it, unity faced a transformation that kindled the flames of doing something meaningful for week after week, month after month!
 A national heartbeat evolved that became the unity of purpose on the American Home Front.
 That was the key; not just a theme with the word unity.
 It was the unity of purpose.
 A gallery of information on the Home Front can be found at this link, which is titled The Arsenal of Democracy, from The National WWII Museum's official website, showcasing the Museum's newest permanent exhibit.
 A film for Home Front audiences on Fortress Europe.

 Can you believe it? but in the last year of war (1945) the number of teens in school decreased by 1.2 million as they too were swept up in job employment.
 That is a little known fact.